Posts Tagged ‘Laser burns’

 – It may be recommended to loosely wrap the area in gauze

-- You can apply a topical hydrocortisone cream and/or antibiotic cream to the burn.
+– You may be instructed to apply a topical hydrocortisone cream and/or antibiotic cream to the burn.

-- Watch the skin for sighns of infection
+– Watch the skin for signs of infection

 After the burns have healed:

-The Obagi Nu-derm system is your best bet for treating scars or hyperpigmentation from burns, it incorporates the use of prescription strength Hydroquinone and Tretinoin.
-This is a prescription strength skin care line, available at many dermatology and plastic surgery offices.
+Medical skin care systems such as Obagi Nu-derm or ZO Medical incorporate the use of prescription strength Hydroquinone and Tretinoin, which will even skin discolorations.
+These are prescription strength skin care lines, available at many dermatology and plastic surgery offices.
 The treatment protocol is patient specific and a skin care professional will determine the best way for you to use these products.
-If you have had a recent burn it may be suggested that you skip the use of some products such as the Exfoderm.
-I usually recommend using a 1/2 gram of the Clear AM and PM, and mixing a 1/2 gram of the Blender with a 1/2 gram of Tretinoin.
+If you have had a recent burn it may be suggested that you avoid products that contain AHA’s or any other exfoliants, until the skin the epidermis has been restored.
 The strength of Tretinoin and frequency is something that needs to be determined after a personal consultation.
 Non-facial areas such as the neck, chest, hands and arms are treated differently than facial areas, this is another reason you need to be seen for a follow-up.

 Skin Medica’s TNS Recovery Complex has a potent growth factor blend that strengthens the skin’s natural ability to regenerate itself.
 Although this product is not specifically indicated in treating burns, in my experience it seems to aid in healing.
 I was in a car accident and the air bag left me with several abrasions and burns.
 The areas that I treated with TNS seemed to heal much quicker.
 I use this product any time I am trying to improve skin healing, and it never disappoints.